Sebastian Gorka, the deputy assistant to President Donald Trump, parted ways with the White House Friday evening.

 Short eventually resigned later in the day, saying it was a “a privilege to serve” Trump.

-"He is a Great American and a Great Leader," Trump wrote.
+"He is a Great American and a Great Leader," Trump said.
 "John has also done a spectacular job at Homeland Security.
 He has been a true star of my Administration."

 "I would like to thank Reince Priebus for his service and dedication to his country.
-We accomplished a lot together and I am proud of him!"
+We accomplished a lot together and I am proud of him," he continued.

-The replacement of Preibus as chief of staff came amid tensions between Priebus and White House Communications Director Anthony Scaramucci.
+The replacement of Preibus as chief of staff came amid tensions between he and then-White House communications director Anthony Scaramucci.